The Wizards, with two new players aboard, finally return to play Sunday

 “He came back great today, feeling pretty good,” Brooks said.
 “Today was a light day for everybody.
 Just going to continue to monitor how he feels the next day.
 If he feels great, then we can make some decisions then.
 If he doesn’t, we can always wait another game or two or three.”

 One thing Westbrook has been able to do is run.
-The only silver lining to eight days off meant Westbrook had the chance to rest his leg and the finger he dislocated earlier this month.
+The only silver lining to eight days off meant Westbrook had a chance to rest his leg and the finger he dislocated this month.
 The focus now, as with the rest of the team, is rebuilding fitness — which is why the team opted to do extra conditioning drills at the end of practice Friday.

 The team went old-school, fittingly, running a drill called 17s in which players sprint from sideline to sideline 17 times in under a minute.
 Coaches participated as well.